MehmetMHY/ytm34/README.md

 4) Click on ytm.command to run

 # How to Use:
 (1) ADD:           Takes you a loop where you can add as many YoTube URLs as you want.
 (2) CONVERT:       Uses youtube-dl on all the links you added in ADD.
-(3) EXIT:         Closes over all program.
-(4) REFRESH:      Cleans programs directory, use it before closing program.
+(3) REFRESH:       Cleans programs directory, use it before closing program.
 Also clears links.txt file.
+(4) EXIT:          Closes over all program.
-(5) VIEW LIST:    Prints out all the URLs you entered.
+(5) VIEW-ADD-LIST: Prints out all the URLs you entered.
 (6) README:        Prints out README.
-(7) VIEW EXPORTS: Prints out all the MP3 files in the MP3_Files folder.
+(7) VIEW-EXPORTS:  Prints out all the MP3 files in the MP3_Files folder.
+(8) EDIT-ADD-LIST: Edit links.txt file with VIM.
+(9) PRINT-OPTIONS: Set terminal console print out.

 # Other Notes:
   -Please only use and move around ONE ytm.command for this program!